Specifier

 What is HPL?

 High Pressure Laminate is used in horizontal applications, such as benchtops and tabletops.
-HPL can also be used in vertical applications such as curved paneling and has a higher impact resistance, making it more suitable for high traffic applications.
+HPL can also be used in vertical applications such as curved panelling and has a higher impact resistance, making it more suitable for high traffic applications.

 The future of laminates was completely turned on its head with the introduction of vastly superior technologies enabling higher quality products and finishes.
 Laminates now have the capability to mimic real stone and timber at a fraction of the cost, without sacrificing style and functionality.
-The touch and appearance of laminates has become a desirable product with various finish options.
+The touch and appearance of laminates have become a desirable product with various finish options.

 Digital technology allows for modern file separation, enabling us to produce a realistic product and finish.